- Download our Moving to the Czech Republic Guide (PDF)

 - CON: Bureaucracy in government departments

-In the Czech Republic, the Ministry of the Interior handles immigration and this institution is highly bureaucratic.
-Assuming that all of the necessary paperwork has been put through and approved for employment, expats must then report to the Foreign Police once they arrive in the country.
-This process in itself is also redundant, often requiring the submission of documents that were already submitted to the Ministry of the Interior for the initial work permit application.
+In the Czech Republic, the Ministry of the Interior handles immigration, and this institution is highly bureaucratic.
+Assuming that all the necessary paperwork for work permits and visas has been submitted and approved, expats will also need to report to the Foreign Police once they arrive in the country.
+This process can also be cumbersome, often requiring the submission of documents that were already submitted to the Ministry of the Interior for the initial work permit application.

 Culture shock in Czech Republic